The 12 PCI Requirements, plus resources to help address them.

 You will need to include the following information in your documentation:

 - Policies and procedures

 - Third-party vendor agreements

 The second part of requirement 12 is to perform an annual, formal risk assessment that identifies critical assets, threats, and vulnerabilities.
 This requirement will help you identify, prioritize, and manage your information security risks.

-The process of reaching PCI compliance takes time and can seem like an overwhelming list of demands, but it’s ultimately what will make the difference between a failed cyber-attack on your business and a cyber-attack that sinks your business.
+The process of reaching PCI DSS Compliance takes time and can seem like an overwhelming list of demands, but it’s ultimately what will make the difference between a failed cyber-attack on your business and a cyber-attack that sinks your business.